weasley187/TCP-Server-GUI-DarkHole-v1.8/README.md

 2. Screen the server:
 python "D.h server.py"
-3. Connect through the client: python "D.h client.py", and then click the connect button.
+3. Connect through the client: python "D.h client.py"
+4. Click the connect button!

 You are now connected, but can disconnect whenever you like by clicking the 'close' button.